 People with knee or hip injuries, who have poor balance or are otherwise unable to complete these activities independently should consider the suitability of this itinerary carefully.

 Vaccinations and Your Health

-We recommend that you contact either your Doctor or Health Centre for advice on vaccinations and travel health.
-Holiday Health has a comprehensive website that you may also find useful www.holidayhealth.co.nz
+We recommend that you contact either your Doctor or local Health Centre for advice on vaccinations and travel health.
+Safetravel has a comprehensive website that you may also find useful www.safetravel.govt.nz